aws/sagemaker-hyperpod-cli/README.md

 hyperpod list-clusters [--region <region>] [--clusters <cluster1,cluster2>] [--orchestrator <eks>] [--output <json|table>]
 ```

 * `region` (string) - Optional.
 The region that the Cluster resides.
-Default will be the region from the current context.
+Default will be the region from the current AWS account credentials.
 * `clusters` (list[string]) - Optional.
 A list of HyperPod cluster names that users want to check the capacity for.
-This is useful for users who know some of their most commonly used clusters and want to check the capacity status for an admin account with many HyperPod clusters.
+This is useful for users who know some of their most commonly used clusters and want to check the capacity status of the clusters in the AWS account.
 * `orchestrator` (enum) - Optional.
 The orchestrator type for the cluster.
 Currently, only `'eks'` is the only available option for supporting SageMaker HyperPod clusters orchestrated by Amazon EKS.
 * `output` (enum) - Optional.
 The output format.
 Available values are `TABLE` and `JSON`.
 The default value is `JSON`.